-Food safety, good manufacturing practice and quality assurance, Contaminants and Food Safety, Quality controls and its detection in foods products: Methods of quality assessment, Export Quality Control and Inspection Systems, concept and application of Codex Almentarious, HACCP, USFDA, ISO 9000; Package function and design principles, Controlled- or modified-atmosphere storage and packaging, Deteriorative changes in foodstuff, Packaging methods for protection from deterioration Shelf life of packaged foodstuff
+Food safety and good manufacturing practice, , Contaminants and Food Safety, Quality controls and its detection in foods products: Methods of quality assessment, Export Quality Control and Inspection Systems, Concept and application of Codex Alimentarious, HACCP, and ISO 9000; Package principles, Controlled-or-modified-atmosphere storage and packaging, Deteriorative changes in foodstuff in packed food, Packaging methods for protection from deterioration, Approaches for enhancing.
+Shelf life of packaged foodstuff.